skull image of temporal bone rotating

 Description:

-• Form the hard palate, floor of eye orbit, and nasal cavity walls.
+• Form the upper jaw, hard palate, floor of eye orbit, and nasal cavity walls.

 • Support upper teeth in alveoli (socket).